 🏛️Conclusion

-Schmidt’s research establishes multiple, converging lines of evidence confirming the TF’s authenticity:
+When viewed cumulatively, the evidence forms a coherent case for authenticity rather than interpolation.
+Schmidt’s research establishes multiple, converging lines of evidence supporting the TF’s authenticity:

 📚 References